 If you're having a difficult time choosing between NB-IoT and Cat-M1, JT can help you pick the right solution based on your needs.
 JT offers traditional cellular networks for more complex IoT devices, and JT is working at integrating NB-IoT and Cat-M1 to extend our connectivity solutions.
 This means you can keep all of your IoT devices connected on the network that best suits your business requirements.

 You can mix and match connectivity solutions as well, which is helpful for massive IoT projects with a varied collection of devices.
-JT also has other resources for IoT projects - like our JT Nomad platform for IoT - and extensive experience within the IoT industry.
+JT also has other resources for IoT projects - like our JT Nomad Connectivity Management Platform - and extensive experience within the IoT industry.

 Keeping an IoT project connected can be a challenge, but it doesn't have to be!
 With new connectivity solutions being innovated specifically for the IoT industry, you can find the option that works best for your project's needs.